aimsee/42_piscine/README.md

 :package: WIP
 ## Tests
 :package: WIP

 If you want to test your functions just simply add the files to the folder with your files and compile them together.
-It will allow you to compare your code with the
+It will allow you to compare your code with the built-in libraries functions and your programs
-## Solutions
+## Corrections
 :package: WIP
 ## Exercises training
 :package: WIP